benbrastmckie/VSCodium/README.md

 Save the file as ‘Zotero’ (the extension will be added automatically) to `texmf -> bibtex -> bib` directory that you [previously](#MacOS) created.

 You can now run a test that everything is working.
-Open VSCode, create a new file, and copy this [template](https://github.com/benbrastmckie/VSCode/blob/master/templates/PhilPaper.tex) into the file.
+Open VSCodium, create a new file, and copy this [template](https://github.com/benbrastmckie/VSCode/blob/master/templates/PhilPaper.tex) into the file.
 Save and click the 'Play' button on the top right corner, as well as the 'View LaTeX PDF' just beside it.
 > **Note:** Occasionally, it can help to refresh the aux files if the PDF is not generating properly.
 > You can do this by opening the 'TeX' tab on the left, clicking `Commands -> Build LaTeX project -> Clean up auxiliary files`.